 For use with Fortran applications, a set of Fortran/C interface routines, called FARKode, is also supplied.
 These are written in C, but assume that the user calling program and all user-supplied routines are in Fortran.

-See Software page for download.
+See Software page for download and documentation.

 What’s new in v1.1.0?